aaryanug25-tech/class-schedule-main/README.md

 ## Notes
 - All data is stored locally in `scheduler.db`.
 To start fresh, delete this file.
-- To collaborate, push your code to GitHub and share the repo link with your team.
-- For deployment instructions (cloud, public access), see the main app or ask for help.
-- The UI is now a modern GitHub-style dark theme (not BASIC® Culture Manual).

 ## License
 MIT License